How I invented he Working Cats® program – Transcript from Melya’s interview

 So I’m thinking, “Wait a minute.”
 Since in the middle ages, the Inquisition killed the cats and the rats came in.
 What if we reversed that?
 What would happen if we brought in the cats now to be topline predators over the rats?
 So that’s what we did and what we see is that the cats don’t kill the rats.
 It’s the scent of the cat as a topline predator that makes the rats leave.
 So you have a green program.
 You have a program where you save the lives of cats and they have a place in the community, a place in our society.
 They’re Working Cats®.
 The rats disappear and you have no environmental toxins in our environment.
 It’s a win, win, win situation.

-The Working Cats® program began at the Los Angeles downtown Flower Market.
+The Working Cats® program for rodent control began at the Los Angeles downtown Flower Market.
 I was there one day and I saw a guy coughing.
+This lead to me coming up with the concept and a program for rodent control that I coined “working cats.”
+It became the Working Cats® program for rodent control..
 And I said, ”What’s going on.
 Are you okay?”
 And he said, “Well, no, they spray poison into the environment to get rid of the rats.”
 I said, “Well I didn’t even know you guys had rats. ”He said, “Yes, but the poison they’re spraying is really hurting us.”
 So I went to the head of the Flower Mart and I said, “So I hear you spray poison to get rid of the rats,” and he said, “Yes we do,” and I said, “Is it working?”, and he said “No.”I said, “How long have you been doing this?”
 He said, “Since 1900.”
 So I would think that’s enough time to know that it doesn’t work.
 He said, “Well I don’t know what else to do.”
 I said, “Well I have a suggestion.
-Let me bring in three feral cats and if in three months you don’t see a complete decrease in your rat population I will take them back,” and that was 12 years ago and I saw the cats the other day and they’re very, very happy.
+Let me bring in three feral cats and if in three months you don’t see a complete decrease in your rat population I will take them back,” and that was 20 years ago and I saw the cats the other day and they’re very, very happy.